MicrosoftDocs/intellicode/docs/custom-model-faq.md

    ![Train an IntelliCode model in Visual Studio](media/train-on-my-code.png)

-## Q. What happens when my model is trained, and what data is sent to Microsoft?
+## Q. <a name="what-is-sent" /> What happens when my model is trained, and what data is sent to Microsoft?

 To train a model based on your code, the IntelliCode extension extracts only those elements of the code that are needed to create a model for recommending completion values.
 For example, it extracts the names of classes and methods and how often they're called in different circumstances.
 The extracted data is transmitted to the IntelliCode service, which uses a machine learning algorithm to extract a model for your code.
 It then returns the model to your computer where it's merged with the base model.